Career Design and Development

 Finding a career that fits you best begins with intentional exploration.

-The goal of the Office of Career Services is to empower you to become the leader of your professional destiny, connecting your unique passions with meaningful work.
+The goal of the Office of Career Design and Development is to empower you to become the leader of your professional destiny, connecting your unique passions with meaningful work.

 Personal and Professional Assessments

 Your career liaison will work with you to take a deep dive into your personality, abilities, values, and interests.
 This allows you to gain unique career clarity.

 FOCUS2 is a self-paced assessment that is available to Widener students to connect their personal qualities with potential career choices.

 Additional assessment tools such as the Myers-Briggs Type Indicator (MBTI) and Strong Interest Inventory may also be used based on career liaison determination.

 We offer a number of online resources to help you research career opportunities and their expected forecasts, such as hiring trends, salary ranges, and top hiring companies.

 - What Can I Do With This Major?
 Explore multitudes of career paths within different majors in addition to employers, professional associations, specialized jobs, and graduate programs.